kehers/kehers.github.com/_posts/2018-03-16-formatting-tweets.markdown

     text = twitter.autoLinkWithJSON(tweet.full_text, tweet.entities);
 {% endhighlight %}

-## Conclusion
+### Conclusion

 This is all you will probably need.
 But there is still more to do.
 What about displaying media (pictures, videos) within the tweet?
 Quotes within quotes?
 Threaded replies?

 If you really want to do it, formatting tweets can be a complex thing.
-But you really don’t have to do it if you don’t have to.
+But you really don’t have to do it if not necessary.
 You can use [embedded tweets](https://dev.twitter.com/web/embedded-tweets) instead.

 [^1]: Some items are removed from the tweet object as well as others used in this piece for brevity purpose.